Photo by www.istockphoto.com

 Photo by Tracey d/Shutterstock

-24 courses, great infrastructure, and over eight meters of dry, powdery snow have made Furano one of Hokkaido's most popular ski resorts.
-Open from late November to early May, it's great for skiers and snowboarders of all levels.
-It's also a great base for day trips to nearby mountains offering exceptional back-country terrain, including the smoking volcano - Mt.
-Tokachidake, which has some of the lightest powder you can imagine.
+With 24 courses, great infrastructure, and over eight meters of dry, powdery snow, it’s no wonder Furano is one of Hokkaido’s most popular ski resorts.
+Open from late November to early May, it’s perfect for skiers and snowboarders of all skill levels.
+Plus, it’s a fantastic spot to base yourself if you want to explore nearby mountains with incredible back-country terrain, like Mt.
+Tokachidake, which is famous for its unbelievably light powder.

-If you need to take a little break from the slopes, Furano is also home to some fantastic outdoor hot springs such as the Fukiage Onsen.
-A free, 24 hour, mix-gender bath located in the middle of the forest.
+If you need a break from skiing or snowboarding, Furano also has some amazing outdoor hot springs.
+Check out Fukiage Onsen, a free, 24-hour, mixed-gender bath set right in the middle of the forest.

 Naeba Ski Resort, Niigata